 After walking through the second engine room, you'll come upon the sleeping quarters.
 According to the audio tour, the USS Pampanito had only two bunks for every three people on board.
 Since at least one of them was always on duty, they didn't need a bunk for each person.

 The next room you will enter is the small mess hall.
 This is where everyone ate and hung out when they weren't on duty.
-There wasn't much room and this area was almost always crowded.
+There was only a little bit of room, and this area was almost always crowded.

-The final room you will enter below deck is the room where the missions were planned.
-This room is full of controls.
+The final room you will enter below deck is the room where they planned the missions..
+This room is full of interesting controls, lights, and more.

 Make sure you spend some time looking at this route map.
 It shows the routes for all of the missions for the USS Pampanito SS-383.